fengbintu/Neural-Networks-on-Silicon/README.md

 - **Can FPGA Beat GPUs in Accelerating Next-Generation Deep Neural Networks?** (Intel)
 - **ESE: Efficient Speech Recognition Engine for Compressed LSTM on FPGA.** (Stanford University, DeepPhi, Tsinghua University, NVIDIA)
 - **FINN: A Framework for Fast, Scalable Binarized Neural Network Inference.** (Xilinx, Norwegian University of Science and Technology, University of Sydney)

+### 2017 ISSCC
+- **A 2.9TOPS/W Deep Convolutional Neural Network SoC in FD-SOI 28nm for Intelligent Embedded Systems.** (ST)
+- **DNPU: An 8.1TOPS/W Reconfigurable CNN-RNN Processor for GeneralPurpose Deep Neural Networks.** (KAIST)
+- **ENVISION: A 0.26-to-10TOPS/W Subword-Parallel Computational Accuracy-Voltage-Frequency-Scalable Convolutional Neural Network Processor in 28nm FDSOI.** (KU Leuven)
+- **A 288µW Programmable Deep-Learning Processor with 270KB On-Chip Weight Storage Using Non-Uniform Memory Hierarchy for Mobile Intelligence.** (University of Michigan, CubeWorks)
+- A 28nm SoC with a 1.2GHz 568nJ/Prediction Sparse Deep-NeuralNetwork Engine with >0.1 Timing Error Rate Tolerance for IoT Applications.
+(Harvard)
+- A Scalable Speech Recognizer with Deep-Neural-Network Acoustic Models and Voice-Activated Power Gating (MIT)
+- A 0.62mW Ultra-Low-Power Convolutional-Neural-Network Face Recognition Processor and a CIS Integrated with Always-On Haar-Like Face Detector.
+(KAIST)

+### 2017 HPCA
+- **FlexFlow: A Flexible Dataflow Accelerator Architecture for Convolutional Neural Networks.** (Chinese Academy of Sciences)
+- **PipeLayer: A Pipelined ReRAM-Based Accelerator for Deep Learning.** (University of Pittsburgh, University of Southern California)
+- Towards Pervasive and User Satisfactory CNN across GPU Microarchitectures.
+(University of Florida)
+- Supporting Address Translation for Accelerator-Centric Architectures.
+(UCLA)

+### 2017 ASPLOS
+- **Scalable and Efficient Neural Network Acceleration with 3D Memory.** (Stanford University, EPFL)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.